-I’ve had the fortune of not just checking out the Kanarra Falls hike, but also having the trail entirely to myself when I did it and in this post, what I want to do is prepare you for the hike by sharing everything you need to know before you go.
+Kanarra Falls Utah is a very popular hike that I’ve had the fortune of not just checking out, but also having the trail entirely to myself and in this post what I want to do is share everything you need to know about this place including how to explore it without the massive crowds that usually go here.

 - Hiking distance: 4 miles in and out (1.5 to reach the ladder part).